 Your accommodation: Quest on Cambridge

 Quest on Cambridge serviced apartment-style hotel rooms offer guests a relaxed and comfortable Christchurch accommodation experience.
 Each room has an open-plan living area, a fully equipped kitchen, and natural light.
-Quest on Cambridge is a short walk from the south shopping center and only a short walk to the Botanic Gardens.Driving distance and time (approximate) for this leg: 42 kms / 26 miles : 0.6 hours
+Quest on Cambridge is a short walk from the south shopping centre and to the Botanic Gardens.Driving distance and time (approximate) for this leg: 42 kms / 26 miles : 0.6 hours

 Escape to a world of peace and tranquillity.
 Hot Air Ballooning is a magical experience and a flight with Ballooning Canterbury offers panoramic views across the fertile Canterbury Plains to the Southern Alps.
 There is nothing quite so romantic and exciting as floating effortlessly over an ever changing landscape.